pflanze/functional-perl/docs/intro.md

     repl> lazy { 1 / 2 }->force + 1
     $VAR1 = '1.5';
     repl> lazy { 1 / 0 }->force + 1
-    Exception: Illegal division by zero at (eval 146) line 1. repl 1>
+    Exception: 'Illegal division by zero at (eval 146) line 1.
+    '
+    repl 1>

 There's a `force` *function*, too, which will not die when its